Shop RNIB Donate now

 Several mainstream beginners' books are available in braille music, though learning this way does not introduce braille musical terms and syntax in a progressive way.
 To see if a particular tutor book is available in braille, please search the RNIB Library.
 There are some tutor books specifically designed for learning the braille music code whilst learning singing or an instrument.

-If you want to learn to "hear" the symbols in your mind, and work on memorisation skills in a graduated way, try: An Introduction to Music for the Blind Student, or A Course in Braille Music Reading, Parts I and II.
+If you want to learn to "hear" the symbols in your mind, and work on memorisation skills in a graduated way, try “An Introduction to Music for the Blind Student, or A Course in Braille Music Reading Parts I and II”.
 These are both by Richard Taesch and available from Dancing Dots.

 Getting music in braille

 To check UK availability, search on the RNIB Library.
-You may also like to consult the listing of international organisations who produce or loan braille music, maintained by the Music Subject Area of the UK Association of Accessible Formats (UKAAF).
 The piece you want may already be available in braille music, though you may need to check it is the edition you require and in a braille format with which you are familiar.
-If the piece is not already transcribed, there are two main routes to getting it transcribed: Either employ the services of a braille music transcriber or produce it yourself, usually with a reader.
-For further information on the automated transcription of pieces into braille music, please download the following document.

 If you opt for this second option, you may wish to train a sighted reader to read music precisely how you need it, so you can write the music down, either using a manual brailler, such as a Perkins Brailler or using an electronic braille note taker.

-UKAAF Braille Music Podcast series
+UKAAF ‘Journey through Braille Music’ podcast series

 The ‘Journey through braille music’ is a six-part podcast series describing the history, development and uses of braille music.
 The podcast series is presented by Sandra Gayer who is a soprano singer, a broadcast presenter, and a braille music teacher.
-Alongside Sandra, the series features guest speakers James Risdon, Access Coordinator for ABRSM, James Bowden an organist and pianist, Clare Gailans, a singer who uses braille music and is also a braille music proof reader and Melanie Wren who is the Lead Transcription Executive for Music at RNIB:
+Alongside Sandra, the series features guest speakers James Risdon, Access Coordinator for ABRSM, James Bowden an organist and pianist, Clare Gailans, a singer who uses braille music and is also a braille music proofreader and Melanie Wren who is the Lead Transcription Executive for Music at RNIB:

 • Episode one : This episode discusses the history and background of braille and music.